DataInMotion/avatar-mdp/documents/MotivationsAndBackground.md

 ::: {.block title="Data Controller"}

 The person who decides why and how personal data will be processed.
-If  you’re an owner or employee in your organization who handles data, this  is you.
+If  you’re an owner of an organization, this  is you.

 :::